This articles serves as a guide to unit testing Vue components.

 block - individual unit test function

-What's really nice about unit testing in Vue is that there are a number of built-in encouragements for adding comments.
-For example, the describe
+What's nice about unit testing with Vitest is that there are several built-in encouragements for adding comments.
+For example, the first argument for describe

 For each it